GopikaLakshmy/nft_dashboard_project/README.md

 # **NFT Market Trends Dashboard**

 ### **Overview**
 A Python-based dashboard built with [Dash](https://dash.plotly.com/) and [Plotly](https://plotly.com/) to visualize key NFT market trends, such as sales volume, average price, and active wallets.
-This dashboard helps users track real-time data in the NFT ecosystem and can be extended to integrate live data from NFT marketplaces like OpenSea.
+This dashboard helps users track real-time data in the NFT ecosystem .

 ### **Features**
 - Interactive line and scatter charts.